oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. autoproperty:: ConnectParams.machine

-    This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the :attr:`defaults.machine`
+    This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the
-    attribute which is the default value.
+    :attr:`oracledb.defaults.machine <Defaults.machine>` attribute which is the
+    default value.
 This is the value shown in the MACHINE column of the V$SESSION view.

     This attribute is only supported in python-oracledb Thin mode.